 Things to Look for to Back Fill Your Plot:

 1. Is there a previous event or situation that can affect the problem scene?

 Chances are your scene doesn't exist in a vacuum.
 Something had to happen for your characters to be at this point.
 Go back and look at each of the key scenes that led them in this direction.
 Is there anything you can do to nudge things in the right direction?

-2. Can a character act differently somewhere and change the outcome?
+2. Can a character act or choose differently and change the outcome?

 A simple choice can change how a situation later unfolds.
 This is especially true if the problem scene involves an item of some type, or a piece of information.
 Having a character find or learn something early on that can simmer in the reader's mind until it's needed can set up what you need to have happen without it feeling contrived.